Burden of pricey hepatitis C drugs heaviest in eastern Europe

-LONDON (Reuters) - New hepatitis C drugs that can cure the liver-destroying disease are revolutionizing treatment but their high price is a huge burden in some countries, particularly in central and eastern Europe, according to a new study.
+LONDON, May 31 (Reuters) - New hepatitis C drugs that can cure the liver-destroying disease are revolutionising treatment but their high price is a huge burden in some countries, particularly in central and eastern Europe, according to a new study.

 An analysis of prices for two Gilead drugs by World Health Organization (WHO) experts published on Tuesday found that while U.S. prices were higher in dollar terms, parts of Europe paid considerably more in “purchasing-power parity” terms.

-Purchasing-power parity, or PPP, is used to normalize price comparisons between different economies by taking into account the price of similar baskets of goods instead of market foreign exchange rates.
+Purchasing-power parity, or PPP, is used to normalise price comparisons between different economies by taking into account the price of similar baskets of goods instead of market foreign exchange rates.

-The PPP-adjusted price in Poland of a treatment course with Gilead's Harvoni was $118,754, against $72,765 in the United States, the study found, and it would cost 190.5 percent of the country's total drugs budget to treat all Polish patients.
+The PPP-adjusted price in Poland of a treatment course with Gilead’s Harvoni was $118,754, against $72,765 in the U.S., the study found, and it would cost 190.5 percent of the country’s total drugs budget to treat all Polish patients.

 Another Gilead drug, Sovaldi, had a similar nominal price in both Norway and Slovakia, but on a PPP basis the price was more than twice as much in Slovakia.